-Show your support for the 2020 Special Olympics Canada Winter Games in Thunder Bay by filling in the information below.
-It only takes a few moments and will help us out a tonne!
+2024 will mark 50 years since the Ontario Winter Games were last held in Thunder Bay.
+Show your support for Thunder Bay’s 2024 bid by filling in the information below.
 Thanks for taking the time.
 Your information will be kept confidential.

 Is your business interested in becoming a sponsor if we host the Games?